codenamerhu/Tik-Tok-Clone/README.md

 # Tik-Tok-Clone

-Play/pause videos automatically in UITCollectionView when an UICollectionViewCell is in focus
+Play/pause videos automatically in UICollectionView when an UICollectionViewCell is in focus

 * Autolayout UI that is similar to tik tok
 * Automatic video play when video view is visible and option to easily pause/play any video